 - The Query Cache

 - InnoDB's buffer_pool With multi-core boxes, the mutex problem is causing performance problems.
 In general, past 4-8 cores, MySQL gets slower, not faster.
-MySQL 5.5 and Percona's XtraDB are making that somewhat better in InnoDB; the practical limit for cores is more like 32, and performance tends plateaus after that rather than declining.
+MySQL 5.5 and Percona's XtraDB made that somewhat better in InnoDB; the practical limit for cores is more like 32, and performance tends plateaus after that rather than declining.
 5.6 claims to scale up to about 48 cores.

-HyperThreading and multiple cores (CPUs)
+HyperThreading and Multiple Cores (CPUs)

 - Turn off HyperThreading